Lilí del Mónico: "Consistency internal"

-In the catalog for the presentation “Art-Sans” her colleague from the movement "Arte Nuevo” and friend Olga Blinder wrote:" Lilì was looking for her way and her findings were not accidental.
+In the catalog for the presentation “Art-Sans” her colleague from the movement "Arte Nuevo" and friend Olga Blinder wrote:" Lilí was looking for her way and her findings were not accidental.
 The force is always constant inside her and, although her production is not constant and is governed by a line or technical issue, the strength of her paintings rely on their authenticity, which makes her paint the way she speaks and acts in her daily life.
 Lilí is like that, weather people like her or not and, therefore, her paintings reflected the same force that always pushed her, in all her endeavors.

 Plastic reflections

-As an exercise in reflection on her work and the path she walked by the group "New Art", Lilí del Mónico wrote the book "Between brush and reeds" this material was edited in Asuncion in 1990 and then translated into Italian.
+As an exercise in reflection on her work and the path she walked by the group "New Art", Lilí del Mónico wrote the book "Between brush and reeds" this material was edited in Asunción in 1990 and then translated into Italian.

-Lil's Mónico also had another little-known facet; of the industry.
-He was at the controls of the sugar mills "Censi and Pirota S. A. ", in Benjamin Aceval Paraguayan Chaco.
+Lilí del Mónico also had another little-known facet: of the industry.
+He was at the controls of the sugar mills "Censi and Pirota S. A. ", in Benjamin Aceval in Paraguayan Chaco.
 She was remembered as the first industrial woman of Paraguay.

-The artist died in Benjamin Aceval on February 7, 2002, at age 92.
+Lilí del Mónico died in Asunción on February 7, 2002.

 Collections

-The works of Lilí del Mónico are in the collection of the Museum of Contemporary Paraguayan Art Asuncion and in private collections in Paraguay, Argentina, Uruguay, U.S., Venezuela, Spain and Switzerland.
+The works of Lilí del Mónico are in the collection of the Museum of Contemporary Paraguayan Art Asunción and in private collections in Paraguay, Argentina, Uruguay, the United States, Venezuela, Spain and Switzerland.